spiral/docs/templater/expert.md

 </block:body>
 ```

-Compiled view will look like:
+Compiled view will look like this:

 ```php
 <!DOCTYPE html>